romilly/breadboarder/docs/AFFINE.md

 7 5 1
 ```

-Each point can be represented in APL as a (1-d) 3-element vector or a 3×1 matrix;
+Each point can be represented in APL as a (1-d) 3-element vector or a 3×1 matrix.

-multiple points can be transformed if they are represented in homogeneous coordinates as the columns of a 3×n matrix.
+Multiple points can be transformed if they are represented in homogeneous coordinates as the columns of a 3×n matrix.

 The trivial function `to_h` converts an array of points into homogeneous coordinates: